Registration Requirements 2020

 Each finalist will have at least 60 minutes rehearsal time with orchestra on the day of the final or on the preceding day.

 Applications including the video of the preliminary round must be sent before March 31, 2020.
 For further information please review the complete Rules and Regulations.
+THE DEADLINE FOR APPLICATION HAS BEEN POSTPONED TO MAY 17, 2020.

 The competition will take place at the Museo internazionale e biblioteca della musica di Bologna, Strada Maggiore, 34, 40125 Bologna, Italy.